cs421sp21-homework/project-g13/docs/iteration5.md

   - Opening remarks -> Shanelle
   - Closing remarks -> Nathaniel
   - Who will demo what
-    - Individual swiping process (location only) -> Daniel
+    - Individual swiping process with filters-> Eric
-    - Searching for restaurants with filters -> Eric
     - Joining/hosting groups -> Shanelle
     - Recommendation and leaderboard on no match found page -> Nathaniel
     - Login and storing user preferences -> Abdullah